awsdocs/aws-lambda-developer-guide/doc_source/deploying-lambda-apps.md

 When creating an application, you can create its Git repository using either CodeCommit or an AWS CodeStar connection to GitHub\.
 CodeCommit enables you to use the IAM console to manage SSH keys and HTTP credentials for your users\.
 AWS CodeStar connections enables you to connect to your GitHub account\.
 For more information about connections, see [What are connections?](https://docs.aws.amazon.com/dtconsole/latest/userguide/welcome-connections.html) in the *Developer Tools console User Guide*\.

+For more information about designing Lambda applications, see [Application design](https://docs.aws.amazon.com/lambda/latest/operatorguide/application-design.html) in the *Lambda operator guide*\.

 **Topics**
 + [Managing applications in the AWS Lambda console](applications-console.md)
 + [Creating an application with continuous delivery in the Lambda console](applications-tutorial.md)